xbeat/Machine-Learning/README.md

 Linear Ballistic Accumulator Fundamentals

 The Linear Ballistic Accumulator (LBA) represents a mathematical framework for modeling decision-making processes where evidence accumulates linearly and independently for multiple response options.
 Each accumulator races towards a decision boundary without within-trial noise.

+## Implementing Gradient Boosting Regressor from Scratch

+Understanding Gradient Boosting Core Concepts

+Gradient Boosting is an ensemble learning method that builds a strong predictive model by combining multiple weak learners sequentially.
+Each new model attempts to correct the errors made by the previous models, leading to increasingly accurate predictions through gradient descent optimization.

 ## Effective Python Presentation with Explanatory Code